vmware/container-service-extension/docs/cse3_1/CSE31.md

 ### 2.3 Kubernetes Clusters UI Plugin
 Kubernetes Clusters UI Plugin 3.0 is available out of the box with VCD 10.3.
 Provider can publish it to the desired tenants to offer Kubernetes services.
 Refer to [publish Kubernetes Clusters UI Plugin](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html)
+For VCD 10.2 that inter-operates with CSE 3.1, Provider must use the Kubernetes Clusters UI Plugin 2.0 that comes with VCD to offer Kubernetes Services.
 For VCD < 10.2 versions that inter-operate with CSE 3.1, Kubernetes Clusters UI Plugin 1.0.3 must be installed separately by a Provider and published to the desired tenants.
 Refer to [Register CSE UI Plugin 1.0.3](CSE_UI_PLUGIN.html) for more details.